 Since the pasta is cooked in the same pan as the rest of the ingredients, the exact amount of liquid needed to cook the pasta needs to be added to the pan - no more, no less.

-I highly recommend weighing your pasta to ensure you're using the correct amount.
-I also recommend measuring your broth using a liquid measuring cup.
+I highly recommend weighing the pasta to ensure you're using the correct amount.
+I also recommend measuring the broth using a liquid measuring cup or a scale.

 This particular recipe uses less broth than my other skillet meals because of the addition of zucchini and carrots.
-When your vegetables are added to the pan and begin to cook, they will release moisture.
+When the vegetables begin to cook, they release moisture.
 This liquid (along with the broth) is what cooks your dried pasta.

 Because of this, I do not recommend omitting the zucchini and carrots - their moisture is taken into account when writing the recipe.